jimvb55/docker-bamboo-agent-base/README.md

 | 🐍 Scripting | Python 3 |

 Using this image as a base, you can create a custom remote agent image with your desired build tools installed.

-> ⚠️ Note: Bamboo Agent Docker Image does not include a Bamboo server.

-# 🚀 Quick Start

 **Pulls image direct from Atlassian JDK21 - no build required**